 7. Can you get rid of pimples overnight?

 The short answer is yes, but there are conditions you have to fulfill.
-We have compiled some tips on getting rid of pimples overnight, as well as how you can cure pimples on the chin if you always see them at that specific area.
+We have compiled some tips on getting rid of pimples overnight, as well as how you can cure pimples on the chin if you always see them in that specific area.